Recording and Playback FAQs

 Please see Record a Session for details about starting and stopping session recording, as well as modifying the recording settings.

 With online recording, the recording is automatically stored in the cloud and many of these steps are skipped!
 The organizer or co-organizer who starts recording a session will see a new entry automatically appear on their My Recordings page once the session has ended.
 There's no need to convert the file or manually upload it – it just appears!
+From this page, organizers can play the recording, copy the link, download, and delete.
 The only thing the organizer needs to do is click Share to process it for viewing (if they decide to share the recording with others).

 Another major benefit is that online recording can include shared webcams in the recording file, while local recording does not.
 See Record a Session for more information about changing your recording settings.